 TALENTED SCHOLAR AWARD: $12,000 for four years ($3,000 per year)

-Awarded to entering freshmen with a high school GPA of 3.70-3.79 and an ACT composite score of 27 or higher (SAT score of 1210 or higher), OR with a high school GPA of 3.80 or higher and an ACT composite score equal to 25 or 26 (SAT score of 1130 to 1200).
+Awarded to entering freshmen with a high school GPA of 3.70-3.79 and a score of 1280 or higher on the Redesigned SAT (ACT composite score of 27 or higher), OR a high school GPA of 3.80 or higher and a score of 1200 to 1270 on the Redesigned SAT (ACT composite score equal to 25 or 26).

 ACADEMIC ACHIEVEMENT AWARD: $8,000 for four years ($2,000 per year)